State Regulations in TennesseeCompare Car Insurance Quotes in 3 Steps

 The Federal Trade Commission (FTC) has provided rules for sellers and buyers of used cars, the used car rule.
 It requires disclosure of certain information in a "buyers guide" displayed on vehicles for sale.
 The guide must include information about the dealer, the vehicle, and the warranty.
 The FTC site also gives information about penalties for violating the used car rule.

-Note that dealers are also required by law to inform you of any salvaged status vehicles, lemon law returns, and any repairs made on a new vehicle if those repairs meet or exceed $500.
+Note that dealers are also required by law to inform you of any salvaged status vehicles, lemon law returns, and any major repairs made on a new vehicle.
 If you want to make sure the vehicle you're considering purchasing doesn't fall into any of these categories―just ask!

 Buying a vehicle from an individual can help you save money, and selling a vehicle to an individual allows you to make a little extra cash without having to trade in or go to a dealership.